XxYouDeaDPunKxX/A.D.A.M.-Adaptive-Depth-and-Mode/README.md

 If you cannot access/apply it, output ONLY: ADAM_UNSUPPORTED.

 Now respond with EXACTLY two lines:
-1) the variant MID mode tag as the first line (Normal: â—† MODE: MID; UI-LITE: MODE: MID)
+1) the variant MID mode tag as the first line (Normal: ◆ MODE: MID; UI-LITE: MODE: MID)
 2) ADAM_PING_OK
 ```